 What to do before and after your talk:

-The rooms (BGS 1056 in the fall, and BGS 0165 in the winter) have built-in equipment, and are booked for 3:30.
+The room (BGS 0165 in both fall and winter terms) has built-in equipment, and is booked for 3:30.
 If you are the speaker, you can go in early to get ready.

 Follow these steps: